raykon1221/raykon1221/README.md

 - 👋 Hi, I’m @raykon1221, APU Year 1 Student studying CS.
-- 👀 I’m interested in many things.
+- 👀 I’m interested in arts, games, and sports.
 - 🌱 I’m currently learning about JavaScript, TailwindCSS, and HTML.
 - 📫 How to reach me?
 (My twitter, @XinRou490667202)